mohprilaksono/str-case/README.md

 str_case
 ==========

-a Go library for string case manipulation.
+a Go library for string case manipulation. it is always uses [Builder.Write](https://pkg.go.dev/strings#Builder) methods to efficiently build a string and minimizes memory copying.

 Install
 -------